Selling a Food & Beverage Business in Milan

 The most relevant buyers for a Milan Food & Beverage company are not always the most obvious names.
 A disciplined Milan process should include local participants, regional platforms, and international acquirers with a clear reason to pursue the asset.
 For acquirers reviewing Food & Beverage opportunities in Milan, related guidance on target identification and buy-side due diligence explains how to screen targets and evaluate diligence issues before making an approach.

-Global Food and Beverage Groups
+Global and Regional Food and Beverage Groups

 Specialty Ingredient and Food Technology Buyers